Note: As of Winter Quarter 2019, the Applications in Cybersecurity Program is renamed Cybersecurity Risk Management Program.

 Applicants who are eligible for a tuition reimbursement program offered by their employer and are interested in deferring their tuition payment using the university's Employer Tuition Deferral Plan must return the Employer Tuition Deferral Plan application to the Institute for Professional Development Office.
 Submitting this application to any other DePaul office may delay the student's registration process.
 Information about this plan, along with an application form, is found

 Professional work experience in the administration, support, management, or risk assessment of security services is recommended.
-Applicants are expected to have basic security knowledge (identification, authentication, access control; encryption and integrity protection), knowledge of Internet services (TCP/IP protocol stack), and basic knowledge of unix-based operating systems.
+Applicants are expected to have knowledge of information and communication technologies and basic security knowledge.

-The Applications in Cybersecurity Program is catalogued as a non-credit course of DePaul University.
+The Cybersecurity Risk Management Program is catalogued as a non-credit course of DePaul University.
 A certificate of completion from DePaul University is awarded to those who successfully complete the program's requirements.
-Program requirements include home work assignments, class discussion, projects and labs.
+Program requirements include home work assignments, class discussion, case study exercises and a final project.
 No midterm or final exams are conducted.

-The Applications in Cybersecurity Program is a graded course.
+The Cybersecurity Risk Management Program is a graded course.
 A final grade letter as well as DePaul transcript (upon request) will be available upon program completion.

 Application & Registration Procedure